 The ACF is responsible for temporary assistance to needy families; children's welfare, care and support; disabilities programs; and other services.
-The ACL serves the elderly and people with disabilities.
+The AoA serves the elderly.
 The CMS manages health insurance programs, while the PSC provides products and services to the HHS and other Federal agencies.
-The NIH, AHRQ, ATSDR, CDC, FDA, HRSA, IHS, and SAMHSA are all devoted to public health and compose the Public Health Service (PHS) (see Exhibit I).
+The NIH, AHRQ, ATSDR, CDC, FDA, HRSA, IHS, and SAMHSA are all devoted to public health and compose the Public Health Service (PHS) (see Exhibit I)